dph22/dph22.github.io/README.md

 ### 2023

-[Bad Game Arcade: A Symposium all about Educational Games](https://www.badgamearcade.ca/), invited panelist in the 'Super-Effective Facilitation: How do we reach the right audience?' hybrid panel, Concordia University, Montreal, Canada, January 23-27, 2023.
+[Bad Game Arcade: A Symposium all about Educational Games](https://www.badgamearcade.ca/), invited panelist in the 'Super-Effective Facilitation: How do we reach the right audience?' hybrid panel, Technoculture, Art and Games Lab, Milieux Institute for Arts, Culture and Technology, Concordia University, Montreal, Canada, January 23-27, 2023.

 ### 2022